ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

   For example, **Indexing may be delayed** and **Requests may be denied**.

     {INFO: }
-    We throttle by denying resources, not by charging your credit.
+    We throttle by denying resources, instead of charging you more.
+    RavenDB Cloud automatically attempts to balance the load between your cluster nodes.
     {INFO/}

 * **Burstable CLUSTERS and throttling**